Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Applications to the Motivating Examples

-Applying result of Corollary \ref{coro:sampling} to the first term and using the law of total probability, we obtain the following BEB conditional on $\mathcal D_1$. \begin{coro}[BEB for post-stratification in survey sampling] There exist constants $c,C_1,C_2$ such that
+Applying Corollary~\ref{coro:sampling} to the first term and using the law of total probability yields the following BEB conditional on $\mathcal D_1$; moreover, by extending $\hat\gamma_{\textup{ps}}$ to be reasonably defined on $\mathcal D_1^{c}$ (e.g., setting them to $0$), the same inequality can be stated unconditionally, but for brevity and to follow \citet{miratrix2013} we present the bound conditional on $\mathcal D_1$.